tomgp/sheet-grab/readme.md

 ## Implementation details

 The core of the project is an __express__ server with __helmet__ for a bit of security.
 Dealing with googles API is handled by the __google-spreadsheet__ npm module.
-As it stands there's not caching on the server, instead I'm Cloudflare.
+As it stands there's not caching on the server, instead it sits behind Cloudflare.